Overwhelmed Greece says migrant crisis won't be solved with fences

 There were chaotic scenes on the island of Kos last week, where local police locked migrants in an outdoors athletics stadium to process them.
 On one occasion police used fire extinguishers to keep crowds back.

-The Greek state eventually charted a passenger ship to house and process migrants in an attempt to ease conditions onshore, where many are living in tents, some in shelters made from cardboard boxes.
+The Greek state eventually charted a passenger ship to house and process migrants in an attempt to ease conditions onshore, where many are living in tents and cardboard boxes.

 Gerovassili said more reception centres were required.

-"We must have new reception facilities ...
-We cannot continue to see these tragic images of children, people living under such circumstances."
+"We must have new reception facilities..
+We cannot continue to see these tragic images of children, people living under such circumstances," she said.
+(Writing by Michele Kambas; Editing by Mark Trevelyan)